 From the earliest days of the United States Mint, uniformity had been sought within coinage designs.
 For the first several decades in operation, this goal had been met with variable success.
 While most designs were fairly similar, small differences were often noted and because of the rapid pace of design changes, the uniformity was often short lived.
-The first true success in attaining this goal came in the 1830’s when Christian Gobrecht created the Liberty Seated design for use on silver coinage from the half dime to silver dollar.
-His design was based on a sketch prepared by Thomas Sully, which depicted Liberty seated on a rock, drawing inspiration from the depiction of Britannia on contemporary British coins.
-The Liberty Seated Dimes featuring this design would be minted from 1837 to 1891 and include issues ranging from common to ultra rarities and have become a series with a large and growing number of devoted collectors.
+The first true success in attaining this goal came in the 1830’s when Christian Gobrecht’s Liberty Seated design was adopted across all silver coinage from the half dime to silver dollar.
+The design had been based on a sketch prepared by Thomas Sully depicting Liberty seated on a rock, drawing inspiration from the depiction of Britannia on contemporary British coinage.
+The Seated Liberty Dimes featuring this design would be minted from 1837 to 1891 and include issues ranging from common to ultra rarities.

-The original obverse design for the series featured an image of Liberty seated on a rock, looking over her left shoulder and behind.
-In one hand she holds a pole with a Phyrigian or Freedom cap on top of it, while the other hand rests on a shield with the inscription LIBERTY on a scroll.
+The original obverse design for the series features an image of Liberty seated on a rock, looking over her right shoulder.
+In one hand she holds a pole with a Phrygian or Freedom cap on top of it, while the other hand rests upon a shield carrying the inscription LIBERTY on a scroll.
 Besides the date below, no other ornamentation appears within the fields.
-The reverse design featured a wreath of laurel tied with a bow at the base.
-The inscription UNITED STATES OF AMERICA appears around and the denomination ONE DIME is within.
-The obverse design was previously used on silver dollars dated 1836 and would remain in use in somewhat modified form until the early 1890’s.
+The reverse design features an open laurel wreath with a bow tied at the base.
+The inscription UNITED STATES OF AMERICA appears around and the denomination ONE DIME appears within.

-After the first year of production for the Liberty Seated Dime, the first design modification would occur.
+By the second year of the series, the first of many design modifications would occur.
 Thirteen stars, representing the original thirteen states, were added to the obverse.
-The new design would be introduced in Philadelphia in 1838, where both large and small star varieties exist.
-In 1839, the stars were also added to the obverse dies that were being sent to the New Orleans Mint, the only branch mint producing silver coinage at the time.
+The new design would be introduced in Philadelphia in 1838, with both large and small star varieties created.
+In 1839, the stars were added to the obverse dies sent to the New Orleans Mint, the only branch mint producing silver coinage at the time.
 In 1840, additional modifications were made to the obverse design in order to improve production quality.
 The most noticeable change was the addition of drapery at Liberty’s elbow.

-One more design change occurred in 1873, when arrows were once again placed to either side of the date.
+One final change occurred from 1873 to 1874 when arrows were once again placed at each side of the date.
 This time the arrows signified a slight increase in weight, following another adjustment to the silver content of the coins.